 |**Examples: 10, 15, 20 & 30 Minute Parking|

-Right to Appeal Citations
+Right to appeal citations

 The Appeals Committee is an independent group of students, faculty and staff.
-They will hear the appeal and decide if the violation should be upheld or the appeal should be granted.
+They will read the appeal and decide if the violation should be upheld or the appeal should be granted.
 The board shall consist of three (3) student members chosen by the SGA, one (1) faculty member chosen by the Faculty Senate and one (1) staff member chosen by the Staff Council.
 It is not necessary that the members of this group be members of the SGA, Faculty Senate, or Staff Council.